-- Building and Construction Industry Training Organisation website - information on glass and glazing qualifications
+- Building and Construction Industry Training Organisation website - information about glazing apprenticeships

-No specific secondary education is required for this job, but NCEA Level 2 English, maths, science and design and visual communication are useful.
+No specific secondary education is required for this job, but English, maths, science, and design and visual communication to at least NCEA Level 2 are useful.

 These programmes may help you gain an apprenticeship, but do not reduce the amount of time it takes to complete it.

 Glaziers need to be:

 - observant, accurate and able to follow instructions